airsonic-advanced/airsonic-advanced/README.md

 Vanilla Airsonic can be downloaded from [GitHub](https://github.com/airsonic/airsonic/releases).

 Please use the [Airsonic documentation](https://airsonic.github.io/docs/) for instructions on running Airsonic.
 For the most part (currently) Airsonic-Advanced shares similar running instructions unless stated otherwise.
+Notable exceptions are available as comments or resolutions in the Issues page (please search).

 ### Building/Compiling
 You may compile the code yourself by using maven.
 One of the repositories does not have https, so you may need to allow that for maven.
 A custom `settings.xml` has been put in `.mvn` folder for this purpose.
 A sample invocation would be (in the root):